-Most of the deep veins in a human body are in lower leg or thighs.
+Most of the veins deep in a human body are in lower leg or thighs.
 Deep vein thrombosis (DVT) is a severe medical condition in which a blood clot forms in one of the deep veins causing some chronic pain and other health problems related to irregular blood circulation.

 - Pulmonary embolism:

-If a blood clot blocks one of the major arteries in the lung, then it is known as pulmonary embolism.
+If a blood clot blocks one of the major arteries in a lung, then it is known as pulmonary embolism.
 It happens while the blood clot travels from the lower leg to the heart and gets stuck in the lung.

-Tips and Tricks
+Tips and Tricks for Wearing Compression Socks

-- Make sure to buy the type that suits your daily requirements the best.
+- Compression hosiery comes in all forms so make sure to buy the type that suits your daily requirements the best.
 For example, thigh-high is best for athletes, whereas women are usually comfortable in pantyhose.
-Stockings are for everyone from someone with a desk-job to people who stand or walk a lot during the day.
+Stockings are made for everyone from people who have a desk job to people who stand or walk a lot during the day.

 - The surgeon operates on legs, hips, or thighs.

-The answer is yes, but for how long?
+The answer is yes.

-The right way to Use
+The right way to wear compression socks:

 - The swelling does not stop.

-- They are immensely difficult to wear.
+- They are hard to put on.

-Advantages and disadvantages
+Advantages and disadvantages of wearing compression socks:

-- It prevents the formation of blood clots.
+- It prevents blood clots from forming.

-- Compression Socks relieves pain.
+- Compression socks relieve pain.

-- It regulates blood circulation.
+- They regulate your blood circulation.